-Chronic diseases like obesity and type 2 diabetes take a toll on residents of Santa Clara County.
+Chronic diseases like heart disease and type 2 diabetes take a toll on residents of the County of Santa Clara.
 Chronic diseases affect the quality of life and result in higher healthcare costs.
-Chronic diseases are also preventable.
+Many chronic diseases are also preventable.

 Policies and practices promoted as part of the Healthy Cities Program include those that increase access to: